MekhyW/Startup-Diagnosis-S2S-Agent/README.md

 ## Deploying to production

 This project is production-ready and includes a working `Dockerfile`.
-To deploy it to LiveKit Cloud or another environment, see the [deploying to production](https://docs.livekit.io/agents/ops/deployment/) guide.
+You can deploy it using either AWS Fargate (recommended) or Kubernetes.

-## Kubernetes Deployment on AWS
+## AWS Fargate Deployment (Recommended)

-This project includes Kubernetes manifests for deploying the agent to an Amazon Elastic Kubernetes Service (EKS) cluster.
+This project includes automated scripts for deploying to AWS ECS with Fargate, providing a serverless container experience.

 ### Prerequisites

 1. **AWS CLI**: Install and configure the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-2. **kubectl**: Install [kubectl](https://kubernetes.io/docs/tasks/tools/) for Kubernetes cluster management
-3. **eksctl**: Install [eksctl](https://eksctl.io/installation/) for EKS cluster management
-4. **Docker**: Build and push your container image to Amazon Elastic Container Registry (ECR)
+2. **Docker**: Build and push your container image to Amazon Elastic Container Registry (ECR)
-5. **EKS Cluster**: Create an EKS cluster with sufficient resources
+3. **VPC Configuration**: Ensure you have subnets and security groups configured

 ### Step 1: Create ECR Repository and Push Docker Image